Create a professional CV now!

 June 2017 – September 2018

-• Maintained an overall first-contact resolution rate of just over 90%.
+- Maintained an outstanding first-contact resolution rate of just over 90%.

-• Modified call platform settings resulting in >5% increase in capacity at no extra cost.
+- Implemented call platform settings modifications, resulting in over a 5% increase in capacity at no additional cost.

-• Consistently exceeded minimum caller satisfaction rating with an average of 4.8 out of 5.0.
+- Exceeded minimum caller satisfaction ratings consistently, with an average score of 4.8 out of 5.0.

 Education